 The static test results are consistent with those expected from the deposit geology; relatively low sulfur content and low carbonate content, and mineralisation concentrated in the breccias.
-The metal contents reflect the main minerals in the deposit, with zinc and cadmium associated with the sphalerite, aluminium associated with the clay alteration, and copper occurring in the freibergite and chalcopyrite.
+The metal contents reflect the main minerals in the deposit, with Zn and Cd associated with the sphalerite, Al associated with the clay alteration, and Cu occurring in the freibergite and chalcopyrite.